jnftech/PS1-IGR_TSSOP/README.md

 Originally I had posted a variation that was more or less a shrink of their original PCB (which used a SOIC package for the microcontroller), instead using the TSSOP version - to get the board as small as it could be for S&Gs and more of a "hardmode" install.
 This version of the project (while deprecated, unless you REALLY need to avoid installing to the controller PCB) is still hosted in the repository.

 A while back (2002?
 Yes it has taken me that long to publish the final versions here) a member of the [Consolemods.org](https://www.consolemods.org) discord observed a variation on OSHpark that installed to the back of the controller PCB behind the player 1 port.
 However the project was not laid out correctly, thus the wrong (higher) voltage was applied to the microcontroller.
-Such a solution allows for a so-called "one-wire" install.
-In other words, compared to the original project that required a wire for each signal and power rail, these "one-wire" boards are designed to sit on another PCB in a way where the signals can be tapped directly.
+This style of board is a "Quick Solder Board" (QSB), where the board is designed to sit on top of another PCB and solder directly to signal points (versus running a wire for each signal).
+Such a solution allows for a "one-wire" install of this project.
 All but one of the signals needed are available from the solder points of the controller ports themselves.
 The only wire that must be run is for the reset signal.
 While these controller-PCB-mounted solutions were not uncommon at the time, the project on OSHpark appeared to the only published gerbers for folks that prefer to fabricate their own PCBs.
 I decided to revisit the project to produce a correctly-wired version, using my own consoles for measurement.
 Some earlier versions of the gerbers were posted to the discord for members to use.
 This respository has three variations depending on your soldering preferences.